netgenius/php_bitarray/README.md

 Notes:

+* The BitArray extension was written directly in C, and compiled with gcc second level optimisations enabled (-O2).
+No time was spent on manual optimisation, so the code itself may not be optimal.
 * Although we use only single bit true/false values here, the bit-packing approach could equally be applied to storing larger values.
 For example, values in the range of 0 to 7 could be stored in 3 bits.
 * Measured speeds here are likely to be considerably affected by memory cache.
 This is probably the main reason why the bit-packed storage methods generally outperform the direct methods.
 * Test environment: AMD Ryzen 7 5800H, 40 GB main RAM, Ubuntu 24.04.3 LTS, PHP 8.3.6 (cli).